pingcap/style-guide/src/rust/traits.md

 ## Some common traits

 Implement `Debug` wherever possible.
+The output of `Debug` should be meaningful and useful, but should not be too long (since that can overwhelm logs).

 Most collections should have an iterator which implements `Iterator` and implement `IntoIterator` themselves.
 They may also provide an inherent `iter` method for return a borrowed iterator, see [`slice::iter`](https://doc.rust-lang.org/std/primitive.slice.html#method.iter) for an example.